-I'd be much more impressed with someone who could make an album for $8000, because that would show sustainability.
-They could record 10 albums for the price of hers!
+I’d be much more impressed with someone who could make an album for $8000, because that would show sustainability.
+They could record ten albums for the price of hers!

 I’d be most impressed with someone who could say, “This album cost nothing, and took two months to record, because I used my own home studio, and know how to make it sound great.
 My next 10 albums will also cost nothing.”

 A big hit at the Cannes Film Festival last week was the movie “Colin”, made for only $70.
-Director Marc Price used volunteer actors, used leftover makeup, and borrowed friends' equipment.
-American and Japanese distributors are interested.
-(Read more about it, here.)
+The director used volunteer actors, used leftover makeup, and borrowed friends’ equipment.

 Both are admittedly low-budget, but prove the resourcefulness of the director, and their ability to make a great film despite any restraints.